Undergraduate Economist

 A talk by Arundhati Roy and watching Peepli Live has motivated the contents of this post largely.
 I have been forced to rethink what ‘economics’ as a discipline should do in a country like India.
 How can it contribute to economic growth and human development.
 It is often forgotten that, economics studies the big black box that transforms the labour of the labourers into commodities for consumption by the labourers.
 People or rather, people who work, appear at both the ends of the tunnel.
 The black box or the tunnel consists of varied actors, markets, institutions, laws, power groups, social classes, etc.

 Some economists try to make sense of this complex interaction using tools such as game theory, which throws light of certain aspects of the interaction.
 This in turn is supposed to aid in the design of better institutions.
 A few study labour, the main actor in the whole economic process.
 Some look at institutions and how various legal arrangements affect the economic outcomes.
-It remains to be asked: outcomes for whom?
-In this manner, the entire profession of economics has been divided into various sub-disciplines, each specialising in a particular aspect of the economy.
+It remains to be asked: outcomes for whom’ In this manner, the entire profession of economics has been divided into various sub-disciplines, each specialising in a particular aspect of the economy.
 And it is evident that communication between the above mentioned sets of economists happen rarely.
 Very often, the larger picture is forgotten.
 Each group presents their results with a tremendous sense of certainty, which is entirely misplaced.
 And, the joke that economists love their ceteris paribus clause comes true here.
 Except that, the clause in this case, assumes as constant the remaining processes or aspects of the economy!

-Who are the real producers in an economy?
-What role do farmers (small, marginal and large) play in our society?
-Do they live in dignity?
-When inflation occurs, do these farmers get more incomes?
-Or do the intermediaries pocket the increase?
-Are proper institutions in place to provide them with adequate credit?
-Can these formal institutions compete with the informal ones, such as money lenders and chitti funds?
+Who are the real producers in an economy’ What role do farmers (small, marginal and large) play in our society’ Do they live in dignity’ When inflation occurs, do these farmers get more incomes’ Or do the intermediaries pocket the increase’ Are proper institutions in place to provide them with adequate credit’ Can these formal institutions compete with the informal ones, such as money lenders and chitti funds’

 It is accepted that farming is not a profitable enterprise any more.
 Policy makers are calling for industrialisation.
 They want the farmers to come away from their lands and work in industries.
 And so arises the slums in and around major cities, where their living conditions are perhaps worse than in the villages.
 Or, most of them are forced to become construction workers.
 Urbanisation implies buildings, which creates construction jobs in plenty.
 Once the space in big cities are exhausted, the urbanisation will take place in small cities.
 Workers will be in demand.
 In short, labour migration and increasing labour distress, owing to improper housing conditions will become even more intense.
 It is time, serious attention is paid to farmers and the role of farming in the development of India.

 To conclude, it is time we paid more attention to the condition of India and not blindly follow academic fashions.
 It is the duty of the civil society and especially, the academicians to study the problems and issues thrown up by the society.
-When the problems of the majority of the population in India –those who live in the rural areas, those who work in the informal sector and those who are farmers– are forgotten and relegated as “deviations from the normal” or “problems of the Indian economy” and not as characteristics of the society we live in, it is indeed a pitiable situation.
+When the problems of the majority of the population in India –those who live in the rural areas, those who work in the informal sector and those who are farmers– are forgotten and relegated as ‘deviations from the normal’ or ‘problems of the Indian economy’ and not as characteristics of the society we live in, it is indeed a pitiable situation.

 India and it’s ‘Segregated Growth’